ImportantRocks/OBAPicoBusTracker/README.md

 - There needs to be better handling of internet connection issues (each loop needs to check/break on the state of the internet connection

-There are further set up instruction in the comments of the script :)
+There are further set up instructions in the comments of the script :)